Skip to content

 Toggle

-In clinical studies, antibiotics for STI prophylaxis have proven effective for condomless sex between men assigned male at birth (AMAB) and trans* men who have sex with men (AMAB).
+In clinical trials, antibiotics for STI prophylaxis have proven effective for condomless sex among men assigned male at birth (AMAB) and trans* women who have sex with men (AMAB).

-Which STIs can antibiotics for STI prophylaxis prevent?
+Which STIs can antibiotics prevent for STI prophylaxis?

 Toggle